DD National: 1959 to 1982: Beginnings

-1982 to 1992: Golden years
+1982 to 1992: Success

-SITE was just a harbinger of many great moments in Doordarshan history.
-With the launch of the Indian National Satellite System in the 1980s, Doordarshan, as co-partner in the project, took notice of its potential and the federal government began planning to bring Doorsharsan as a national channel aired to millions of Indians.
-On 15 August 1982, Indedpendence Day, Doordarshan introduced a national colour telecast service from its own TV studio in Mandi House, New Delhi using PAL Colour, and it beamed the celebrations from Red Fort marking the 35th year of nationhood in full colour.
+Doordarshan was a co-partner in the launch of the Indian National Satellite System in the 1980s and took notice of its potential.
+The central government began planning to bring Doordarshan as a national channel aired to millions of Indians.
+On 15 August 1982 on the Indian Independence Day Doordarshan introduced a national colour telecast service from its own TV studio in Mandi House, New Delhi using PAL Colour.
+It broadcast the celebrations in full color from Red Fort marking the 35th year of India's nationhood.

-On 9 August 1984, as Doordarshan launched its second channel for the metro/urban audience, 'DD2', the existing first channel was renamed 'DD1' and started regular transmission, beginning nationwide satellite broadcasts.
-In the same year, DD1 started telecast of sponsored TV serials, which were produced by veteran filmmakers and a number of flim production firms for the channel.
-These drama series were sponsored by a number of Indian companies.
+On 9 August 1984, as Doordarshan launched its second channel for the metro/urban audience called 'DD2'.
+The existing first channel was renamed 'DD1' and started regular transmission of nationwide satellite broadcasts.
+In the same year, DD1 started telecast of sponsored TV serials which were produced by established filmmakers and many film production firms for the channel.
+These drama series were sponsored b Indian companies.
 DD1's Hum Log was the first sponsored TV serial of Indian television and started airing with its series premiere on 7 July 1984.

 After the success of Hum Log, many other TV producers and filmmakers produced many memorable series aired on DD-1.
-Some of them, together with the acquired foreign language programming of the period, were Yeh Jo Hai Zindagi, Buniyaad, Malgudi Days, Shrikant, Ramayan, Bharat Ek Khoj, Mahabharat, Mirza Ghalib, The Sword of Tipu Sultan, Chanakya, The Great Maratha, Vishwamitra, Luv Kush Uttar Ramayan, Buddha, Surabhi, Tiltliyan, Taaraa, Star Trek, Khaandaan, 13 Panne, Air Hostess, Waah Janaab, Tamas, Vikram Aur Betal, Tenali Rama, Kirdaar, Singhasan Battisi,Guldasta,Mrignayani,Shrikant,Sadgati, Nukkad, Lot Pot, Mungerilal Ke Haseen Sapne, Bhim Bhawani, Kakkaji Kahin, Paying Guest, Ados Pados, Upannyas, Fauji, Karamchand, Byomkesh Bakshi, Samandar, Param Veer Chakra, Wagle Ki Duniya, Buniyaad, Kachchi Dhoop, Chunauti, Mahanagar, Phir wahi Talash, Umeed, Subah, Mr. Yogi, Circus, Ek Bhool, Chote Babu, Yugantar, Kehkashan, Yatra, Rajni, Street Hawk, Udaan, Gaata Jaaye Banjara, Phool Khile Hain Gulsan Gulsan,Pingu,Circus, Taaj Mahel, Khubsuraat, and Dada Dadi Ki Kahaniya.
+Some of them, together with the acquired foreign language programming of the period, were Yeh Jo Hai Zindagi, Buniyaad, Malgudi Days, Shrikant, Ramayan, Bharat Ek Khoj, Mahabharat, Mirza Ghalib, The Sword of Tipu Sultan, Chanakya, The Great Maratha, Vishwamitra, Uttar Ramayan, Buddha, Surabhi, Tiltliyan, Taaraa, Star Trek, Khaandaan, 13 Panne, Air Hostess, Waah Janaab, Tamas, Vikram Aur Betal, Tenali Rama, Kirdaar, Singhasan Battisi, Guldasta, Mrignayani, Shrikant, Sadgati, Nukkad, Lot Pot, Mungerilal Ke Haseen Sapne, Bhim Bhawani, Kakkaji Kahin, Paying Guest, Ados Pados, Upannyas, Fauji, Karamchand, Byomkesh Bakshi, Samandar, Param Vir Chakra, Wagle Ki Duniya, Buniyaad, Kachchi Dhoop, Chunauti, Mahanagar, Phir wahi Talash, Umeed, Subah, Mr. Yogi, Circus, Ek Bhool, Chote Babu, Yugantar, Kehkashan, Yatra, Rajni, Street Hawk, Udaan, Gaata Jaaye Banjara, Phool Khile Hain Gulsan Gulsan, Pingu,Circus, Taaj Mahel, Khubsuraat, and Dada Dadi Ki Kahaniya.
 Many of these productions ended up being high rating successes for DD-1.
 Of these, Ramayan ended up not just being DD-1's most expensive Indian TV drama of the 80s, but also the highest rating drama of its time.

 DD National served as the home for NDTV's smash Friday news program The World This Week from 1984 to 1995.
 During those years, DD National also aired NDTV-produced network coverage of federal and state elections and budget deliberations of Parliament.